boalang/quality/README.md

-# trustworthiness
+# Data Quality of NR database
-Improving trustworthiness of the large-scale public databases
+Improving data quality of  taxonomic assignments in  large-scale public databases